 1. Join paid survey sites that reward your feedback

-You’ll answer questions about products, services, ads, or everyday habits, and in return, you get rewarded with cash, gift cards, or other perks.
+You’ll answer questions about products, ads, or everyday habits, and in return, you get rewarded with cash, gift cards, or other perks.

 It’s a beginner-friendly way to make money answering questions without needing any special skills or equipment.